Our Impact and Operations

 In 2015 we raised more than $55 million through a diverse fundraising portfolio of events, major gifts and other fundraising initiatives.
 That same year invested in the following programs:

-$16 million in Canadian MS research – research grants, scholarships, fellowships, new research funding into the relationship between CCSVI and MS, and investments through the Multiple Sclerosis Scientific Research Foundation
+$16 million in Canadian MS research – research grants, scholarships, fellowships, and investments through the Multiple Sclerosis Scientific Research Foundation

 $9 million in programs and services – including education programs, self-help groups, recreational and social programs, information and referral services, financial support for daily living or equipment need